-- 6 lessons of literacy and numeracy in Year 5 and 6 in Year 6
+- 6 lessons each of English and maths in Year 5 and 6 in Year 6

 - 3 lessons of science

-- 1 lesson each of art, music, design technology (food and textiles and resistant materials) and CID (citizenship, ICT and drama)
+- 1 lesson each of art, design technology (food, textiles and resistant materials) CC (citizenship, ICT, performing arts, french)

 At KS3 pupils’ weekly timetable is made up of:

-- 3 lessons of English, mathematics and science
+- 3 lessons each of French and science

 - 4 lessons of humanities ( including history, geography and RE)

-- 1 lesson each of computing, citizenship, food and textiles, resistant materials, art, music and drama
+- 1 lesson each of computing, citizenship, food and textiles, resistant materials, art, and performing arts

 An important part of our curriculum is learning outside the classroom and fieldwork plays an important part in the teaching of humanities.
 We also offer residential visits, which develop pupils’ social skills and encourage them to be independent, as well as enhancing work in different curriculum areas.
 We sometimes feel that it is better to study something in depth and to this end we have collapsed timetable learning.
 In particular, we use this style to deliver health and sex and relationship education.
 We have also introduced enrichment days, which give staff the opportunity to lead learning with a particular focus on their subject specialism.
 Learning is not confined to school and we like our parents to be involved in their children’s education as well.
 Parents can be kept up to date with what their children are learning in school in a variety of subjects by logging on to Edmodo, our learning platform website.
 In addition, a variety of homeworks are set across the curriculum to reinforce, enhance and extend work covered in lessons and also to involve parents in their children’s learning.